 Keep up with the latest hiring trends!

 Boolean search terms are some of the essential tools a recruiter has at their disposal.
 By understanding how to use boolean search terms, recruiters can more efficiently find candidates that are a good fit for the position they are trying to fill.
-Additionally, boolean search terms can be used to find candidates that might not be found through traditional search methods.
+Additionally, boolean search terms can be used to discover candidates that might not be found through traditional search methods.
 As a result, boolean search terms should be an integral part of any recruitment training program.
-By equipping recruiters with the skills they need to use boolean search terms, interviewers can ensure that they can find the best candidates for the job.
+By equipping recruiters with the skills they need to use boolean search terms, interviewers can ensure that they can find the best people for the job.

 Boolean search is based on the work of prominent British mathematician George Boole.
 His legacy was Boolean logic, a theory of mathematics in which all variables are either “true” or “false”, or “on” or “off”.
 This logic still underpins all digital devices to this day, existing in almost every line of computer code.